pymssql/pymssql/docs/ref/_mssql.rst

 .. attribute:: MSSQLConnection.query_timeout

-   Query timeout in seconds, default is 0, what means to wait indefinitely for results.
-Due to the way DB-Library for C works, setting this property affects all connections opened from current Python script (or, very technically, all connections made from this instance of dbinit()).
+   Query timeout in seconds, default is 0, which means to wait indefinitely for results.
+Due to the way DB-Library for C works, setting this property affects all connections opened from the current Python script (or, very technically, all connections made from this instance of dbinit()).

 .. attribute:: MSSQLConnection.rows_affected